Day 1-2: Arrive Lomé

 Drive 3 hours to Kumasi.
 Afternoon visit the Royal Palace Museum of the Ashanti Kingdom.

-Next day, attend the Ashanti Royal Festival (Akwasidae), next in importance only to the National Day celebrations.
+Next day, attend the Ashanti Royal Festival (Akwasidae) - pending confirmation.
+Akwasidee is next in importance only to the National Day celebrations.

 Later we visit Bonwireh, a nearby town where local weavers make Ashantil traditional “kenteh cloth” for Asanti dignitaries and funeral wear.